We may earn money or products from the companies mentioned in this post. Merci!

-Braised duck legs recipe – I’m finally sharing what I consider to be the best cooking method to extract the most flavor from duck.
+Braised Duck Legs Recipe – I’m sharing what I consider to be the best cooking method to extract the most flavor from duck.
 Titled Brome Lake Duck, this post was originally published in August of 2015.

 My intent this March day was to write an ode to the newest fad in the dairy aisle – European style butter.
 Perhaps this novelty was not so new but let’s say that I had just noticed it.
 Even Land O’Lakes® offered butter packed in a very attractive box with a black on black paisley pattern .

 Then I remembered the two duck leg quarters in the fridge waiting for a recipe.
 Leg quarters are perfect when it comes to preparing the tastiest braised duck legs recipe.

 This is not just any fowl but Canard du lac Brome (in French) aka Brome Lake duck.
-For a grand total of $5.50, it was going to be a relatively economical dish for a gourmet meat.
+For a grand total of $5.50, it was going to be a relatively economical meal for a gourmet meat.